Category Archives: Nanfang Hospital of Southern Medical University

 Interview with Dr. Malcolm Xing

-For the non-scientist type people that most of the world is composed of, an easier to understand and more succinct title was postulated in an article in Chemistry Journal: “Re-seeding hairlines with stem cells.”
+The title of this article was “Cytokine loaded layer-by-layer ultrathin matrices to deliver single dermal papilla cells for spot-by-spot hair follicle regeneration.”
+An easier to understand and more succinct title was postulated in an article in Chemistry Journal: “Re-seeding hairlines with stem cells.”
 I have always felt that the scalp is exactly like a garden and can be entirely reseeded in the future once scientists figure out the right method of doing so.

-The approach to cure hair loss that was taken by this study’s authors is quite unique (see interview below for more on that).
-Moreover, this research entails a multinational collaboration between Canadian (led by Dr. Malcolm Xing) and Chinese (led by Dr. Zhi-Qi Hu) researchers.
 I was happy to finally get news on hair loss research in China, a country that I have neglected in my Worldwide Hair Loss Research page.
-Primarily due to language issues and my lack of effort and motivation in trying to comb through Chinese search engines such as Baidu.
+This is primarily due to language issues and my lack of motivation in trying to comb through Chinese search engines and social media.

 I wanted to discuss this journal article last week, but was unsure about devoting a whole post to it.
 Then I decided to try my luck and see if either Dr. Xing or Dr. Hu were willing to conduct an interview with me via e-mail.
 Luckily Dr. Xing was willing, despite being on vacation this past week.
 I had to delay this post until he responded.